128technology/docs/docs/wan_assurance_ssr130_quickstart.md

 ## Claim Your Device

-To add the device to your organization WAN Edge inventory, locate the claim label found on the device.
+To add the device to your organization's WAN Edge inventory, locate the claim label found on the device.

 <img src="/img/intro_wa_ssr130_quickstart_2.png" alt="Device Connections" width="500"/>

 To enter the device claim information into Mist, you can:
 * Enter the claim code in Mist
-* scan the QR code with the Mist mobile app
+* Scan the QR code with the Mist mobile app

 ### Mist Claim Code Entry

-1. Log into your Mist organization dashboard.
+1. Log into your Mist organization's dashboard.
-2. Navigate to your organization inventory, and select the WAN tab at the top.
+2. Navigate to your organization's inventory, and select the WAN tab at the top.

 ![Claim device](/img/intro_wa_quickstart_claim.gif)